A Grocery Store Built Around You

 By 1955, Ralph could see the trend in shopping and made a major move by buying a ‘Tom Boy’ store at the corner of Dunbar Street and 28th Avenue (4395 Dunbar – where BMO is today) in the West Side of Vancouver, and vacating the Grand Union Market.
 A merger soon afterwards saw the name change to Stong’s Shop Easy.
 This store thrived with Evelyn at Ralph’s side and they soon outgrew it.
 Their wholesaler and franchiser, W. H. Malkin Ltd., could see this and they acquired the property across the street and built a new 10,000 square foot store for Stong’s – which was opened in the Spring of 1960 (at 4326 Dunbar – where the shoppers is today).
 Ralph thrived even more-so in this new store and soon paid off all his creditors, dropped the Shop-Easy name and set out on his own direction as Stong’s Markets Ltd. – 100% Independently Owned and Operated.

 In 1963, Ralph acquired a troubled Shop-Easy store in Edgemont Village in North Vancouver, which became Stong’s #2 and in 1968 another store became available at Rupert Street and 22nd Avenue, which became Stong’s #3.
 In the late 1960’s, Ralph was eager to step back and turn the business over, so he invited Karen’s husband Bill to come and work for him and learn the business.
 Bill started with Ralph in February 1969 and absolutely loved the business!
-Ralph retired and Bill ran the company buying another store at Marine Drive and 25th in West Vancouver (Stong’s #4), in 1972 and opening Stong’s #5 in the Deep Cove/Dollarton area in 1973.
+Ralph retired and Bill ran the company buying another store in Dundarave in West Vancouver at Marine Drive and 25th (Stong’s #4), in 1972 and opening Stong’s #5 in the Deep Cove/Dollarton area in 1973.
 The 1970’s were good years and Stong’s was well situated in Vancouver’s ‘North Shore’ and both the West and East sides of the City of Vancouver.

 In 1980 the lease had come to an end on Stong’s #1 and Bill was able to negotiate a deal on a larger store just 2 blocks South to 30th and Dunbar (4560 Dunbar – across from the Dunbar Theatre) so in March of 1980 the ‘new’ Stong’s #1 was reopened with much fanfare and the old location became a drug store (now Shoppers’ Drug Mart).
 Ralph passed away in 1987.